If you’re heading out on a cruise, you might be wondering how much you should tip.

-Also, if you book the Chef’s Table, a 15% gratuity is added to the cover charge for this multi-course dining experience.
+Also, if you book the Chef’s Table, an 18% gratuity is added to the cover charge for this multi-course dining experience.

-4) Celebrity Cruises Gratuities
+3) Celebrity Cruises gratuities

-It doesn’t discourage extra tipping, and you’re free to tip any crew members over and above the automatic amounts as you wish.
+It doesn’t discourage extra tipping though, and you’re free to tip any crew members over and above the automatic amounts as you wish.

-Britannia staterooms – 11.50 p.p.
+- Britannia staterooms – $11.50 p.p. per night

-Princess and Queens Grill suites – $13.50 p.p.
+- Princess and Queens Grill suites – $13.50 p.p. per night